Minhao-Zhang/Copenhagen-Canteen-Collection/README.md

 - [ ] Build a website that displays the menu information
   - [ ] A map where users can see the location of the canteens
+    - [ ] Add a date to the top of the page
+    - [ ] Add a banner to the to of the page on weekends saying that the canteen is closed
   - [ ] A page where users can see the general information and menu information of a specific canteen
   - [ ] A text page where users can see all the menu for a specific day
 - [ ] Automate the process of scraping and updating the website